 An applicant may seek relief from the requirement that any permanent sign located in a non-residential district must be placed on the establishment's principal façade.
-As per §98-20(I)(1)(d), the Planning Board may consider approval of an additional sign of one of the types listed in §98-20(I)(1)(a) and which is visible to a public street.
+As per §98-2042(I)(1)(d), the Planning Board may consider approval of an additional sign of one of the types listed in §98-2042(I)(1)(a) and attached to a nonprincipal façade-which is visible to a public street.
 Such relief shall be considered by the Planning Board only where the applicant provides sufficient documentation of the reasons for requesting relief.
-Where such relief is granted, the primary sign must comply with the standards listed in §98-20(I)(1)(a).
-In addition, the sign located on the principal façade shall not be larger than 50% of the maximum square footage as allowed for in §98-20(I)(1)(a).
+Where such relief is granted, the primary sign placed on the nonprincipal façade must comply with the standards listed in §98-2042(I)(1)(a).
+In addition, the sign located on the principal façade shall not be larger than 50% of the maximum square footage as allowed for in §98-2042(I)(1)(a).